 - Vehicle wear and tear: Driving for work means more oil changes, tire replacements, and overall maintenance.
 Over time, this can add up quite a bit and take money out of your pocket.
 But, you can get that money back by claiming it on your taxes.

-- Fuzzy insurance policies: Rideshare companies some protection.
+- Fuzzy insurance policies: Rideshare companies like Uber provide some protection.
 But, there are areas where you’re not covered.
 Some insurance providers don’t cover commercial vehicles, either, so you may need an additional insurance plan.